rahulsinghh4/TSP/README.md

 # Running the program

 In order to run the program, first replace the API key found in `config.js`.
 The API key can be trerieved from https://console.cloud.google.com/google/maps-api.
-Then open the `index.html` file and add in your stops!
-This program can also be customized to input lcoations from an array rather than the front-end UI.
+Then run the `index.html` file and add in your stops!
+This program can also be customized to input locations from an array rather than the front-end UI.

 # Variations